Skip to content

 The practitioner stands with the feet approximately shoulder-width apart and holds the sides of the belt.

-From this position, the heels are lifted so the body rises onto the balls of the feet (chūsoku).
+From this position, the heels are lifted so that the body rises onto the balls of the feet (chūsoku).
 The knees remain slightly bent throughout the movement.

 The heels are then lowered in a controlled manner back toward the floor.